stalane/efforce-bot/README.md

 # Efforce Retweet Bot (Daily)

 This bot retweets the latest tweet using the ["`#efforce`"][twitter-efforceofficial] hashtag.
-It attempts to retweet once per day.
+It attempts to retweet only once per day.
+You can change the frequency at the bottom of the script.

 _Note: you must be comfortable using your computer's command line interface to use this bot.
 If you've never used it, there are tutorials for [macOS](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and [Windows](http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/)._